The Best TFSA Investment Options and Strategies for 2022

 TFSAs and Retirement Planning

-I mentioned earlier that many Canadians now include their TFSA in their retirement planning, alongside their workplace pension and RRSPs.
-While there are several ways to do this, I’ll cover two main benefits here.
-For starters, unlike RRSPs and RRIFs, withdrawals from a TFSA are not taxed.
-This makes it much easier to predict how much income you’ll be able to withdraw in retirement, which is one less thing to worry about.
+For starters, unlike RRSPs and RRIFs, withdrawals from a TFSA are not taxed, so it’s much easier to predict how much income you’ll be able to withdraw in retirement, which is one less thing to worry about.
 Also, for Canadians who may have maxed out their RRSP contributions, the TFSA provides an additional tax shelter during their earning years.

 Which Is the Best TFSA Investment for Me?